arnovandash/nl-tts/README.md

-# Dutch Audio Lesson Generator
+# Sentence Repetition Audio Generator

+A language learning text-to-speech audio snippet generator for learning through sentence repetition, similar to the Glossika method.

 This script automates the creation of Dutch audio lessons from a CSV file.
 It uses the Google Gemini API to generate text-to-speech audio, designed for practicing grammar and speaking.
 The script groups sentences, adds pauses for repetition, and handles different recording types like paragraphs and single sentences.
 I created it specifically for my Dutch language studies but it can easily be adapted for any language.